jacobjinkelly/slurm/README.md

 For an example, see `example.json`.

 Each key in the json file corresponds to a separate command line argument.
-The key can point to a list of values to be swept, a single value to be set, or a dictionary.
+The key's value can be a list of values to be swept, a single value to be set, or a dictionary.

 If the key points to a dictionary, that dictionary can have the following key-value pairs: